 Tip #4: Anxiety can make you think some pretty odd (and unlikely) thoughts.
 From predicting impending ceiling collapses to the thought of the packet of biscuits you bought that was slightly open being poisoned.
 Next time you realise you’re having these types of thoughts, laugh it off.

 The why: You know that scene in Harry Potter where they use the spell ‘riddikulus’ against the boggarts, and their fear turns into something funny?
 I found that channelling your inner wizard or witch at your anxiety can actually have a similar effect.

 It may seem fake at first, as the feelings of terror and doom seem so real, but after a few times laughing yourself down from a thought, they do eventually shrink.
-Your brain programmes itself to recognise anxious thought patterns as unreasonable and hilarious, and so perceives them as less of a threat.
+Your brain will programme itself to recognise anxious thought patterns as unreasonable and hilarious, and so will perceive them as less of a threat.